vsislab/Matterport3D-Layout/README.md

-# Dataset
+# Dataset Download

-Because our dataset is based on [Matterport3D](https://niessner.github.io/Matterport/) dataset, .
+Our dataset is based on [Matterport3D dataset](https://niessner.github.io/Matterport/).  you should fill and sign the Terms of Use agreement form and send it to matterport3d@googlegroups.com to request access to Matterport3D dataset.
+If the

 # Submit Your Result